akinomaeni/weblog/_posts/2020-05-08-Rails-6-1-beta1-release.markdown

 A release isn't just about the awesome features you get.
 It's also about fixing bugs, improving performance, and making Rails more stable for everyone.
 This release includes an improvement that [avoids making a query if `where` passes an empty array](https://github.com/rails/rails/pull/37266) reported by [Molly Struve](https://github.com/mstruve) and the fix implemented by [John Hawthorn](https://github.com/jhawthorn).
 [Eileen M. Uchitelle](https://github.com/eileencodes) and [Aaron Patterson](https://github.com/tenderlove) also implemented a [performance improvement](https://github.com/rails/rails/pull/39009) that speeds up `where` queries when we know all the values are an integer.

+## The `classic` Autoloader is Deprecated

+The `classic` autoloader has served as well since the first Rails release, but there's a new kid in the block and it is going to start its deprecation cycle.

+New Rails projects are strongly discouraged from using `classic`, and we recommend that existing projects running on `classic` switch to `zeitwerk` mode when upgrading.
+Please check the [_Upgrading Ruby on Rails_](https://guides.rubyonrails.org/upgrading_ruby_on_rails.html) guide for tips.

 ## And more!

 There are so many great changes in Rails 6.1.
 [531](https://contributors.rubyonrails.org/edge/contributors) people made contributions to Rails.
 Check out the [CHANGELOGS](https://github.com/rails/rails/tree/v6.1.0.beta1) for more details on bug fixes, performance improvements, and other features.